 six from Margaret Guenther.
 Through

 her years of training and music education, Brittney participated in Sonata Contests and State competitions since 1997 - placing every year.
 Upon her graduation from Spanish Fort High School, Brittney pursued a Bachelor’s degree from the University of Alabama where she studied English, Music Education, and Music Administration.
 She continued her studies with Dr. Noel Engebretson throughout her college career.
 She joined Musical Beginnings in Tuscaloosa as an instructor in 2012, and was offered the opportunity to bring the program to Baldwin County in 2013.
 She acted as Assistant Director of Musical Beginnings Baldwin County, until she became Director in 2015.
 Brittney received the Steinway Piano Gallery Top Teacher Award for 2017.
 She believes that all children should have the opportunity for music education, and that encouraging students to dream will result in their success.
-Brittney resides in Fairhope with her husband Josh and may be reached at firstname.lastname@example.org.
+Brittney resides in Fairhope, and may be reached at firstname.lastname@example.org.